mmoran0032/reu2016/presentations/day04_notes.md

 Lists and file processing revisited
 --------------------------------------------------------------------------------

+- We'll do this a bunch of times and save the numbers, so we have a basic set of data to help guide some analysis later on...

 - Creating and appending to a list is *slow!*
   - Let's time how long it takes:
     ```python